 The Hundred is committed to supporting and promoting environmental sustainability.

-While we recognise that we are only at the start of our journey around sustainability, as we begin our second year of the competition, we know we have a platform to help inspire change.
+While we recognise that we are only at the start of our journey around sustainability, as we begin our third year of the competition, we know we have a platform to help inspire change.

 That is why we are supporting this summer’s Sky Zero campaign to highlight the green options that our venues will make available for you on matchdays.
 You can find out more about the Sky Zero campaign here.